hack4her/hack4her.github.io/about.md

 # <a id="anchor-impact">What is Hack4Her?</a>
-This is the _**first continued women-only student hackathon**_ in the Netherlands, and for the past five years, the only such event in the country. ...

 ## What are we?

 Hack4Her is a pioneering hackathon event focused on empowering and promoting female students in technical fields.
 It stands out as the only continued women-only student hackathon in the Netherlands, making a significant impact in the tech community by fostering inclusivity, diversity, and innovation.